bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ![FedEx Connection Settings](https://storage.googleapis.com/bigcommerce-production-dev-center/images/FedEx%20Connection%20Settings.png 'Connection options')

-API users will also use connection options when they [connect your app to their store](#how-your-app-will-be-connected-to-a-store).
-They will use the settings options when defining your carrier's shipping method for specific shipping zones.
+API users will also use connection options when they connect your app to their store.
+They will use the settings options when defining shipping methods that use your carrier.

 #### What should you provide BigCommerce?
 If you would like configuration (connection or settings) options to be set up for your carrier, please specify the following for each configuration option when you [submit your app](#submit-your-app)